 • A few drops of pure vitamin E

-• 40 drops spearmint essential oil (you can use less if desired)
+• 20-40 drops spearmint essential oil (you can sub with a different minty essential oil)

 • 2-4 drops rose absolute (or 40-50 drops rose absolute in jojoba oil)